Victoria J. Haneman

 Professor Haneman’s scholarly work has appeared in a number of publications, including Missouri Law Review and Cleveland State Law Review.
 Her recent article published in UMKC Law Review, “Changing the Estate Planning Malpractice Landscape: Applying the Constructive Trust to Cure Testamentary Mistake,” was selected as one of the “Estate and Gift Tax Must-Reads from 2011” in Tax Notes.
 Professor Haneman is currently co-authoring a book with Daniel M. Berman, Director of the Graduate Tax Program at Boston University School of Law.
 Making Tax Law will be available September 2013 through Carolina Academic Press.
 In May 2010, the La Verne Academy awarded her the Young Scholars Award.

 Visit Professor Haneman’s Legal Scholarship Network page at http://ssrn.com/author=691892

-Professor Haneman is teaching Wills, Trusts & Estates in Spring 2013.
+Professor Haneman is teaching Wills and Trusts in Fall 2013.

 - Federal Income Taxation

 - Wills & Trusts